-Students must comply with all state and federal laws regulating alcohol as well as CPTC Procedure: Alcohol on Campus.
-Alcoholic beverages may not be sold at any College sponsored function.
-CPTC may serve alcoholic beverages in conjunction with its operation of a business conference center capable of accommodating 200 or more people.
+Students must comply with all state and federal laws regulating alcohol as well as TCSG Policy II.C.6, Alcohol on Campus.
+Alcoholic Beverages may not be served or sold at any College sponsored function.
+CPTC may serve alcoholic beverages in conjunction with its operation of business conference center capable to accommodating 200 or more people.
 The sale of alcoholic beverages is limited to events sponsored by an outside entity possessing the appropriate federal, state and local licenses.
 The service or sale of alcoholic beverages pursuant to this procedure shall be limited to those occasions which serve a business, economic development, civic, social or educational purpose.
 Additionally, alcoholic beverages may not be served or sold at any student-sponsored function or event.